 Summary : Embark on a voyage featuring the abundant wildlife and spectacular scenery of the Antarctic Peninsula, Falkland Islands and South Georgia, including classic sites of historic and scientific interest.
-Observe penguin rookeries, old whaling stations, operational research stations, and elephant seal colonies.
-Encounter humpback, orca and minke whales; 5 kinds of penguins; petrels, albatross and herons; elephant, fur and weddell seals – all in their true, natural habitat.
-Along the journey, your team of expert guides and lecturers will provide context to the sites and bring alive the region's remarkable natural history.
-In Antarctica, the silence is so perfect that every breath taken seems so loud.
-Enjoy the trip of a lifetime where you might be showered by a whale's spout or have a penguin saunter up next to you!
+As many as a million penguins nest in the Falklands every summer, representing five of the world’s seventeen species – king, gentoo, rockhopper, Magellanic and macaroni.
+Observe abandoned whaling stations, and operational research stations.
+Encounter humpback, orca and minke whales; albatross and herons; as well as elephant, fur and weddell seals.
+Along the journey, your team of experienced guides and lecturers will bring to life the region's remarkable history.
+In Antarctica, the silence is so perfect that every breath taken is triumphant!

 $999,999,999 to $0